suztomo/gcloud-mcp/README.md

 - [Databases MCP](https://github.com/googleapis/genai-toolbox)
 - [GKE MCP](https://github.com/GoogleCloudPlatform/gke-mcp)

+## Important Security Notice 🛡️

+The permissions of the credentials used by this agent directly control which `gcloud` commands it can execute.
+Proper configuration of the underlying credentials is critical for secure operation.

+### Using High-Privilege Roles (Writer)

+Assigning a broad role like **Writer** (`roles/writer`) to the active credentials grants it powerful permissions.
+This allows for **mutating actions**—such as creating new virtual machines, deleting storage buckets, or modifying IAM policies.
+While this enables full functionality, it carries significant risk and should be used with caution.

+### Using Read-Only Roles (Reader)

+For enhanced security, you can use credentials with the **Reader** (`roles/reader`) role.
+This strictly limits the agent to **non-mutating (read-only) actions**, such as listing resources or describing configurations.
+This is the **recommended and safest approach** if you only need the agent to inspect your Google Cloud environment.

+We strongly advise adhering to the **principle of least privilege**.
+Always use credentials with the minimum permissions required for its intended tasks.

 ## 👥 Contributing

 We welcome contributions to the gcloud MCP Server!
 Whether you're fixing bugs,